Blueprint – Understanding Industrial Blueprints

 Industrial drawings may often necessitate more description and detail than some other types of working drawings, mainly because of the close tolerances and finished surface requirements.
 In this chapter we will cover some of the more common terms and symbols that the blueprint reader must be familiar with in order to read machine drawings.
 Some of the basic mechanisms usually found in detail and assembly drawings of machines are also presented.

 One of the first steps in learning to read machine drawings is to become familiar with key terms, symbols, and conventions in general use in the industry.
-Although today's packages make the production of industrial drawings much easier, it is still imperative to follow industry standards and conventions.
+Although today’s CAD packages make the production of industrial drawings much easier, it is still imperative to follow industry standards and conventions.

 Tolerance